gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 ## Overview

-Although GNU ARM Eclipse is not yet a packed suite to be installed in a single step, the separate steps are relatively easy to perform, and installing the plug-ins and the tools can be successfully completed even by non-experienced users.
+Although GNU MCU Eclipse is not yet a packed suite to be installed in a single step, the separate steps are relatively easy to perform, and installing the plug-ins and the tools can be successfully completed even by non-experienced users.

 > Note for beginners: If performed for the first time, it is recommended to follow the steps **by the book** and avoid _poetic licenses_, since they might lead to tricky situations and subtle functional problems.